ianmaclarty/amulet/doc/scene_nodes.md

 The possible values for `face` are:

 - `"cw"`: Cull clockwise wound triangles.
-- `"ccw": Cull counter-clockwise wound triangles.
+- `"ccw"`: Cull counter-clockwise wound triangles.
-- `"none": Do not cull any triangles.
+- `"none"`: Do not cull any triangles.

 Fields: